open-quantum-safe/liboqs-dotnet/README.md

 The dotnetOQS wrapper can be built using Visual Studio or on the command line:

-    :: This is for Debugging purpose only. dotnet build dotnetOQS/dotnetOQS.csproj /p:Platform=AnyCPU -f netstandard1.2 -c Debug -o bin/Debug/dotnetOQS-netstandard1.2 dotnet build dotnetOQS/dotnetOQS.csproj /p:Platform=AnyCPU -f netstandard2.0 -c Debug -o bin/Debug/dotnetOQS-netstandard2.0
+    :: This is for Debugging purpose only.
+Do not use this for production. dotnet build dotnetOQS/dotnetOQS.csproj /p:Platform=AnyCPU -f netstandard1.2 -c Debug -o bin/Debug/dotnetOQS-netstandard1.2 dotnet build dotnetOQS/dotnetOQS.csproj /p:Platform=AnyCPU -f netstandard2.0 -c Debug -o bin/Debug/dotnetOQS-netstandard2.0